 We welcomed Klaas’ incredible energy and charisma after a long day of forcing our bodies along the ancient Inca Trail.
 After a filling meal, we’d sit around the table, drinking coca tea while Klaas entertained us with jokes and card tricks.
 Between bursts of laughter, I wrote in my journal and asked myself, “Why him?
 Why not me?”

-I think all of my fellow hikers were drawn in by Klaas’ excitement about life and the world around him, but his vitality stayed with me after we parted ways in Aguas Caliente, Peru.
+I think all of my fellow travellers were drawn in by Klaas’ excitement about life and the world around him, but his vitality stayed with me after we parted ways in Aguas Caliente, Peru.
 I’d met around-the-world travelers online and in passing in hostels, but I’d never gotten to know any of them on a personal level.
 Now that I had, the fire in me was lit.
 Klaas had made the decision to put everything on hold between schooling and a career to embark on the greatest adventure I could ever imagine.

 Upon returning home from Peru, I made a commitment to myself.
 I couldn’t just chuck everything and live out of a backpack, but I wasn’t going to let the confines of society hold me back.
 I decided to forge my own path in this great big world.